 I still work digitally and while I have a “home” now I still consider myself somewhat of a nomad.
-I hope to continue work online to maintain that freedom of working from a computer affords.
+I hope to continue to work online and maintain that freedom working from a computer gives.
 If you find yourself in need of some long-term help or even just for a short time project feel free to check out here for all of my services!

 This week is a work in progress.
 I have yet to find a job, a language course, some lovely folks to meet for a beer but this will come in time.
 Until next time!
 Tschüss!

 P.S.
 I am always happy to receive questions/comments/observations!
 If you do not wish to message me publically send me a message at firstname.lastname@example.org